rainbows-gallery/rainbows-gallery.github.io/index.md

 # Future Improvements
 * Ability to edit profile photo
+* Discovery page to find new accounts
 * Abilitly to delete your posts
 * Admin ability to delete all posts
-* Cleaner, more modern design
 * Star functionality